HIV

 Prevention and treatment of HIV

 You can protect yourself against HIV infection by using a condom and avoid using needles that others have used.
 There are also anti-HIV medicines called PrEP (pre-exposure prophylaxis) and it can be given to people at high risk of getting HIV.
 This is only offered to those where there is a strong indication and who are defined as risk persons.
-These include men who have sex with men and transgender people who have had unprotected intercourse with several partners in the last 12 months with a high risk of recurrence.

 If you are in a situation where there is a high probability that you are infected with HIV (eg after a needle stick from a needle used by someone with HIV, unprotected intercourse with someone with a known infection) then there is also a treatment you can get shortly after possible infection to stop a possible infection.
 It is important that this is taken 48 hours before the time of infection for it to have an effect.